Thirumathi Oru Vegumathi: Production

 Thirumathi Oru Vegumathi marked the cinematic acting debut of M. S. Bhaskar, who was previously a theatrical actor.
 It is the second Tamil film based on Visu's play Bharatha Matharkku Jai following Sadhurangam (1978).

 Soundtrack

 The music was composed by Shankar–Ganesh and lyrics were written by Vairamuthu.
+The song "Paarthu Sirikithu Bommai" is set in Mayamalavagowla raga.

 Reception

 N. Krishnasamy wrote for The Indian Express, "Visu creates contrived situations, but as he unerringly brings to the fore qualities he wants his characters to show he gets away with them."
 Jayamanmadhan of Kalki noted the film's play-like feel, but called it another family-friendly film from Visu.